Names of the American Civil War: War Between the States

-Franklin D. Roosevelt referred to the Civil War as "the four-year War Between the States".
+American president Franklin D. Roosevelt referred to the Civil War as "the four-year War Between the States".
 References to the "War Between the States" appear occasionally in federal and state court documents, including in Justice Harry Blackmun's landmark opinion in Roe v.
 Wade.
-Their usage demonstrates the generality of the term's use.
-Roosevelt was born and raised in New York State, and Blackmun was born in southern Illinois but grew up in St. Paul, Minnesota.

 The names "Civil War" and "War Between the States" have been used jointly in some formal contexts.
 For example, to mark the war's centenary in the 1960s, the State of Georgia created the "Georgia Civil War Centennial Commission Commemorating the War Between the States".
 In 1994, the US Postal Service issued a series of commemorative stamps, "The Civil War: The War Between the States".